ramitaarora/ramitaarora/README.md

 # Hi, I'm Ramita!

 Hey there!
 I'm a Full-Stack Web Developer.
-Currently I am developing a website for Pleasant Hill Instructional Garden, as well as building a productivity web application called Mosaic Planner and contributing to Hack for LA.
+Currently I am developing a website for Pleasant Hill Instructional Garden, as well as contributing to Hack for LA.

 I come from a background as a private teacher and crafting melodies through songwriting and recording.
 My skills in teaching and audio engineering have given me experience in self-starting a business and a knack for creativity.
 Now, I'm diving into the realm of web development.